coq/coq/doc/sphinx/language/gallina-extensions.rst

 Deactivation of implicit arguments for parsing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. opt:: Parsing Explicit.
+.. opt:: Parsing Explicit

-Turning this option on, deactivates the use of implicit arguments.
+Turning this option on (it is off by default) deactivates the use of implicit arguments.

 In this case, all arguments of constants, inductive types,
 constructors, etc, including the arguments declared as implicit, have